 The reason I am writing this article is to tell you that there are many ways to prevent, stop, and recover the damages caused by the misuse of a Georgia power of attorney.
 Our Atlanta fiduciary litigation law Firm specializes in Georgia power of attorney litigation.
 We can assist you in preventing fraudulent use of a power of attorney by an attorney-in-fact or an agent.
 We can also represent you against persons who have wrongfully acted as attorney –in-fact or agent.
 It is important to know there are numerous powerful remedies to stop and hold accountable persons who obtain, misuse, or abuse a power of attorney.
 We can also assist you after the power of attorney has been misused and the “would be estate” has been squandered.

-Adams Libby, LLC Firm Offices is available to engage in prevention, litigation, and recovery of the breach of fiduciary duty through a power of attorney or other similar document.
-If you would like to speak with an experienced Atlanta power of attorney litigation lawyer and Georgia fiduciary litigation attorney about your case, please feel free to contact us (404) 467-8611 or 1-877-412-3267 to see how we can assist you.
+The Libby Law Firm Firm Offices is available to engage in prevention, litigation, and recovery of the breach of fiduciary duty through a power of attorney or other similar document.
+If you would like to speak with an experienced Atlanta power of attorney litigation lawyer and Georgia fiduciary litigation attorney about your case, please feel free to contact us (404) 467-8611 to see how we can assist you.
 Please also feel free to send us a confidential e-mail Web Site contact us form.
-Adams Libby, LLC is conveniently located in the Buckhead section of Atlanta, GA near the intersection of Piedmont and Roswell Roads.
+The Libby Law Firm is conveniently located in the Buckhead section of Atlanta, GA near the intersection of Piedmont and Roswell Roads.